Frequently Asked Questions

 There are two things that can impact the payment of benefits.
 The first is prior to the start of a

-here at the university.
+new semester when the student’s schedule is finalized they need to complete a Schedule Notification Form.
 This ensures we are able to certify the courses which releases the funds

 to the university and student.